Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Introduction

 For convenience, we also define the corresponding equilibrium state for the total density and the total pressure as

-To achieve our goals, we prove the uniform in $\var$ and $\tau$ (such that $\var\leq \tau$) estimates of global-in-time strong solutions for System \eqref{BN} under a perturbation framework, which improved the analysis performed in \cite{burtea1} that did not provide uniform-in-$\tau$ estimates.
-This result can be understood as uniform global well-posedness for a class of non-symmetric partially dissipative hyperbolic systems with rough coefficients in the context of overdamping phenomenon, which is not covered by the very recent lecture of Danchin \cite{danchin5}.
-Indeed, the proof generalize the techniques developed in \cite{c0, c1} which can not be directly applied to System \eqref{BN} due to the complex forms of the total pressure and the lack of symmetry.
+To achieve our goals, we prove uniform in $\var$ and $\tau$ (such that $\var\leq \tau$) a priori estimate for System \eqref{BN} which improves the analysis performed in \cite{burtea1} that did not provide uniform-in-$\tau$ estimate.
+Such estimate allows us to justify a global well-posedness for a class of non-symmetric partially dissipative hyperbolic systems with rough coefficients in the context of overdamping phenomenon, which is not covered by the recent lecture of Danchin \cite{danchin5}.
+Indeed, our proof generalizes the techniques developed in \cite{c0, c1,jinxin,BCBP} which cannot be directly applied to System \eqref{BN} due to the complex forms of the total pressure and the lack of symmetry.

-\medbreak On the other hand, it is natural to ask what happens for System \eqref{BN} as $\tau$ tends to 0.
+\medbreak On the other hand, it is natural to ask what happens for System \eqref{BN} as $\tau$ tends to 0 first.
 To investigate this process, we introduce a diffusive scaling similar to \eqref{scalingK} as follows

 Under such scaling \eqref{scalingBN}, System \eqref{BN} becomes